fdb/tag-site/projects/maureen.md

 By training this with PIX2PIX, our model learns the mapping between a face mesh and an AI-generated face.
 This allowed us to control the face in realtime by generating a new face mesh based on the input of the webcam:

 <figure>
-<video loop autoplay muted src="https://tag-site.s3-eu-central-1.amazonaws.com/maureen/maureen-2.mp4" width="100%"></video>
+<video loop autoplay muted playsinline src="https://tag-site.s3-eu-central-1.amazonaws.com/maureen/maureen-2.mp4" width="100%"></video>
 <figcaption>Maureen and a realtime face, side-by-side.</figcaption></figure>

 ## Credits